 It's the landlord's job to enforce both sides of this bargain.
 If the neighbor's smoking makes your own apartment reek of cigarettes to a degree that seriously disturbs you on a daily basis, the smoking tenant is probably interfering with your right to quiet enjoyment.
 Again, you'll have to convince the landlord to take action, by asking the smoker to stop or face eviction.
-For more information on evictions, see How Evictions Work: Rules for Landlords and Property Managers.

-Even if the smoker doesn't live under a no-smoking restriction, you may find a court to be sympathetic if you sue the smoker for creating a private nuisance (interfering with your ability to use and enjoy your property).
+Even if the smoker doesn't live under a no-smoking restriction, you might find a court to be sympathetic if you sue the smoker for creating a private nuisance (interfering with your ability to use and enjoy your property).

 Example 1: A Florida court awarded $1,000 to a nonsmoker after she successfully argued that her condominium neighbor's smoking was trespass, a nuisance, and violated her right to quiet enjoyment.
-The nonsmoker and her family suffered health problems as a result of the smoking and sometimes had to sleep elsewhere when the smoke from the neighboring condominium was particularly dense. ( Merrill v.
+The nonsmoker and her family suffered health problems as a result of the smoking and sometimes had to sleep elsewhere when the smoke from the neighboring condominium was particularly dense.
+(Merrill v.
 Bosser, No. 05-4239 COCE 53 (Broward County Ct., June 29, 2005).)

 Example 2: A jury in Boston decided that a heavy-smoking couple could be evicted from their rented loft, even though smoking was allowed in their lease.
 The landlord gave them seven days' notice to move out after several neighbors complained about smoke smells wafting into their apartments.
 The couple fought the eviction by arguing that the smoke from their apartment spread due to faulty air-conditioning systems, but the landlord prevailed. ("Jury Finds Smoking Grounds for Eviction," Boston Globe, June 16, 2005, p.
 B1.)

-At least one state -- Utah -- now includes tobacco smoke in its statute defining a private nuisance.
+At least one state (Utah) now includes tobacco smoke in its statute defining a private nuisance.
 Specifically, second-hand smoke is a nuisance in Utah if it drifts into any residential unit from a home or business more than once a week for at least two consecutive weeks, and if it interferes with the neighbor's "comfortable enjoyment of life or property."
 The protection doesn't apply if the neighbor signed a lease, restrictive covenant, or purchase agreement waiving his right to sue a neighbor for causing a nuisance by smoking.
 Under Utah's law, an annoyed neighbor may sue the smoker directly and may sue the landlord in some cases if the smoker is a renter.
 (Utah Code Ann. § 78-38-1.)